 Traditionally, braces were the only means used to correct misaligned teeth but the introduction of clear aligners changed all that.
 One appliance is not inherently better than the other.
 For most cases, both options are available.
 However it is important to remember that aligners can treat most but not all orthodontic problems.
 This makes the initial consultation with your orthodontist even more important.
 That’s the only way you can make an informed decision most suitable to your individual needs and lifestyle choices.

-However, it is important to remember that aligners can treat most, but not all orthodontic problems.
+aligners can treat most, but not all orthodontic problems.
 This makes the initial consultation with your orthodontist even more important as that’s the only way for you to make a decision which is most suitable to your individual needs and lifestyle choices.

 Braces are metal brackets that are cemented onto the teeth.
 They are made up of two stainless steel brackets and arch-wire.
 The brackets are attached to the back of the teeth, while the arch-wire is placed in between them.
 The wires then stay connected to the brackets using small rubber bands, putting a constant yet gentle force to align your teeth properly.